duburcqa/jiminy/docs/spec/src/tlmc_format_specification.md

 `tlmc` Version 1 format specification
 =====================================

-This file describes the content of the so-called `tlmc` format. `tlmc` stands for compressed telemetry: it is simply a standard HDF-5 file with compression enable, that can be openned with any HDF-5 reader.
+This file describes the content of the so-called `tlmc` format. `tlmc` stands for compressed telemetry: it is simply a standard HDF5 file with compression enable, that can be opened with any HDF5 reader.
 This document specifies the organization of data in this file.

 The examples in this document are made using the `h5py` library ; `file` is an `h5py.File` object.

 The telemetry of the robot outputs two different types of object: constants, wich are (key, value) pairs, and variables.
 Variables each have a unique name, and consists of two time series: one for time, one for values.
-Variables can have various basic types, and can have metadatas associated to them.
+Variables can have various basic types, and can have metadata associated to them.

-The `tlmc` will be organised as follow:
+The `tlmc` will be organized as follow:

  - The root group shall contain an attribute 'TLMC_VERSION', which stores an int specifying the version of the `tlmc` standard use.
 This document describes `VERSION=1`.